nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find groceries` returns `Groceries Shopping`

 ## Deleting a Task : `delete`
-Deletes a specified task from the task manager.
+Deletes a specified task or tasks from the task manager.
 Irreversible.<br>
-Format: `delete INDEX`
+Format: `delete INDEX [MORE INDECIES]`

-> Deletes the name of the tasks at the specified `INDEX`.
+> Deletes the tasks at the specified `INDEX` or indecies.
   The index refers to the task number shown in the list.
   `INDEX` must be an exact match in order for the function to work.